 A continuing need is public access to already-protected open space.
 Facilities such as parking, signs, and trails coupled with improved public awareness through the Town web site, social media and other sources would result in greater use and appreciation of our natural resources.
 Also, the town has a young population that is straining recreational facilities and programs.
-These need to be expanded to respond to current and future needs.
+These facilities and programs need to be expanded to respond to current and future needs.
+Also, the Town's Master